go-delve/delve/Documentation/cli/README.md

 The command 'on <bp> cond <cond-arguments>' is equivalent to 'cond <bp> <cond-arguments>'.

-The command 'on x -edit' can be used to edit the list of commands executes when the breakpoint is hit.
+The command 'on x -edit' can be used to edit the list of commands executed when the breakpoint is hit.

 ## print